arangodb/docs/3.10/indexing-geo.md

 ArangoDB features a [Google S2](http://s2geometry.io/){:target="_blank"} based geospatial index since version 3.4.0, which supersedes the previous geo index implementation.
-Indexing is supported for a subset of the [**GeoJSON**](#geojson) geometry types as well as simple latitude longitude pairs.
+Indexing is supported for a subset of the [**GeoJSON**](#geojson) geometry types as well as simple longitude/latitude pairs.

 AQL's geospatial functions and GeoJSON constructors are described in [Geo functions](aql/functions-geo.html).